stephenh/stephenh.github.com/_posts/2012-09-15-sane-rich-uis.markdown

 {{page.title}}
 ==============

-**Update May 2018:** This post basically describes reactive programming, from the context of circa 2012 GWT apps (which were typically extremely imperative, as were many JavaScript/jquery webapps at the time) and highlights Tessell, which was a data-binding framework I wrote while at Bizo.
-Today this would be called reactive programming, very similar to [Mobx](https://mobx.js.org/), albiet I'm sure Mobx is much more optimized.
+**Update May 2018:** This post basically describes reactive programming, from the context of circa 2012 GWT apps (which were typically extremely imperative, as were many JavaScript/jquery webapps at the time) and highlights [Tessell](http://www.tessell.org/), which was a data-binding framework I wrote while at Bizo.
+Today this would be called reactive programming, very similar to [Mobx](https://mobx.js.org/), albiet I'm sure Mobx is more robust and optimized.

 I've been meaning to write a "lessons learned" or "best practice" sort of post on how I think rich UI applications can be made simpler and less buggy by changing your mindset from an imperative one to a declarative one.